Even More Acne Home Remedies That Really Work

 - Eat fermented foods.

-- Make a habit of washing your hands when you come home, whether they “need it” or not.
+- Make a habit of washing your hands1 when you come home, whether they “need it” or not.

-A study at the London School of Tropical Medicine and Hygiene found that cell phones harbor acne, staph, and E. coli bacteria.
+A 2011 study at the London School of Tropical Medicine and Hygiene, as well as other more recent studies, have found that cell phones harbor E. coli2, staph, and acne bacteria.
 Acne bacteria, of course, cause pimples.
 Staph bacteria can cause impetigo (a blistering infection of the skin) and sinus problems.
 And E. coli can cause diarrhea and even life-threatening kidney problems.

 “Straight” isopropyl alcohol (which always contains at least 11% water due to the manufacturing process) is best for your phone.
 It only takes a few seconds to kill the bacteria on your phone that could keep reinfecting your skin until you do.